nicklansley/nick-stable-diffusion/README.md

 ![Before and after Upscaling and Face fnhancement processing](nsd_before_and_after.png)

-If you want to empty the library, simply go to the 'library' folder you created in 'fast start' step 4 and delete everything in it.
+If you want to empty the library, simply go to the 'library' folder you created in 'Installation PLaybook' step 4 and delete everything in it.